 Each of us is aware of the importance of security in the IT world.
 On the other hand, it turns out that not everyone uses appropriate security measures, or sometimes we just don’t know how to do it.
-And this is what you will learn from this article – what is SSH and how to use it in our Git repositories.
+And this is what you will learn from this article – what is SSH, ssh command, github ssh key, public ssh key, and ssh directory, and more to use in our Git repositories.
 I also encourage you to read this article: How to clone a repository.
 It explains the principles of clone operation and further reading will be easier if you first understand the basics and the idea of cloning.

 What is SSH?

 Before we try to do this, we first need to generate the aforementioned pair of keys.
 Unix systems have a built-in SSH module, while Windows, unfortunately, does not.
-In this case, we need to install some external tool that will enable us to work with this protocol.
+In this case, we need to git config ssh key and install some external tool that will enable us to work with this protocol.
 I will show you how to do it using this project: gitforwindows.org.
 It allows you to use the terminal on Windows systems in the same way as in the Unix system family.

 How secure are your repos and metadata?
 Don’t push luck – secure your code with the first professional GitHub, Bitbucket, and GitLab backup.